 Let’s say you want to put $15,000 in your 401(k) this year.
 I don’t know about you, but when I think about saving that much, I get some serious anxiety (I can’t do it!
 I could buy a new Ford Fiesta for that amount!).
-But if I break it down over the course of the year, it seems much more manageable: $1,250 per month, or $625 per paycheck.
+But if I break it down over the course of the year, it seems more manageable: $1,250 per month or $625 per paycheck is less intimidating.
 Not only will breaking your goals into bite-sized pieces make them easier to tackle, you’ll feel great each time you accomplish a small chunk, and you’ll be more likely to stick to your plan.

 Achieving your financial goals isn’t impossible.
-Automate what you can (savings, retirement contributions, etc.) and take advantage of budgeting apps like Alliant’s Budget and Planning Tool to track your progress.
-By checking in regularly and holding yourself accountable, you’ll set yourself up for financial success in the long run.
+Automate all the transactions you can (savings, retirement contributions, etc.) and take advantage of budgeting apps like Alliant’s Budget and Planning Tool to track progress against your goals.
+By checking in regularly and holding yourself accountable, you’ll set yourself up for long-term financial success.

-Allison Videtti is the digital media analyst at Alliant.
-In her previous life, she held multiple positions at a Chicago-based digital marketing agency, overseeing content strategy for a number of financial services clients.
+Allison Videtti is a digital marketing manager at Alliant.
+In her previous life, she worked in real estate and held multiple positions at a Chicago-based digital marketing agency, overseeing content strategy for a number of financial services clients.
 Allison's always been a saver and is something of a personal finance junkie.
 She loves reviewing her spending and updating her budget, and can't get enough of finance-related blogs and podcasts.
 Her favorites?
 Wisebread.com and the Planet Money podcast.